speight-wq/merkle-envelope-tools/README.md

 **Why block 880,000:** Recent enough to minimize headers needed for current transactions, old enough to have deep confirmation (56,000+ blocks).

 **To independently verify:**
-1. Query multiple block explorers (whatsonchain.com, blockchair.com, bsvexplorer.io)
+1. Query multiple block explorers (whatsonchain.com, blockchair.com/bitcoin-sv)
-2. Query your own node: `bitcoin-cli getblockhash 880000`
+2. Query your own BSV node: `bitcoin-cli getblockhash 880000`
 3. Compare against the hash in `lib/headers.js`

 If sources disagree, do not use this tool until resolved.